All order and deliveries are made on the following terms and conditions

 9. Context reserves the right to withhold (without prior notice if, at Context sole discretion, immediate action is necessary) further supplies in the event of amounts payable being overdue, breach of any of the conditions of this agreement, or any other reason which, at Context's discretion, warrants such action.

 10. Title and property in any goods, including full legal and beneficial ownership, shall not pass to the customer until Context has received full payment (in cash or cleared funds) for all goods delivered to the customer under this and all other contracts between the customer and Context.
 Full payment of the goods shall include the amount of any interest or other sum payable under the terms of this and all other contracts between the customer and Context.

-11. Delivery of goods is at the customer's expense and liability, unless otherwise agreed in writing by Context, delivery charges being invoiced at the same time or separately to the invoice of the goods.
-Non-EU Countries – Customer is responsible for any duties and taxes that may be payable to Customs prior to your taking delivery.
+11. Delivery of goods is at the customer's expense and liability.
+Non-UK Orders: Delivery is sent "Delivered At Place" or DAP.
+This means the customer is responsible for any duties and taxes that may be payable to Customs prior to the customer taking delivery.

 12. Delivery dates are only a guide and not legally binding.
 Context uses standard mail delivery around the world with dispatch by delivery partners including Royal Mail, UK Mail, DHL, DPD, TNT and UPS.
 Context accepts no liability for deliveries after they leave the UK, and cannot be held liable for any local delays or failures due to customs or local delivery issues.
 Where guaranteed overseas delivery is required please contact the office and for an additional fee a courier can be used and the goods insured.

 13. Goods are supplied on 14 day return basis assuming returned in perfect condition.

 14. Context will not be liable for shipment charges on returns or changes in the book prices between sale and return.
 Goods are only deemed to have been returned when they are signed for by Context at our offices.